GMC investigation of neurologist begins

 The Belfast Health Trust has already restricted Dr Michael Watt's practices.

-According to the GMC's restrictions:
+According to the new restrictions:

 - Dr Watt should not prescribe disease-modifying therapies for multiple sclerosis patients without prior discussion within, and the approval of, an appropriately constituted trust wide multi-disciplinary team